Standing Row

 - Keep your neck relaxed and your head in a natural position.

-- Use a weight or band tension you can control throughout the movement.
+- Use band tension you can control throughout the movement.

 - If your shoulders, elbows, or back feel off, adjust early and focus on training around injury.